 How the Service Works

-We have our own python-based proxy server that forwards your requests through a set of rotating squid proxies.
+We have our own Python-based proxy server that forwards your HTTP requests through a set of rotating squid proxies.
 Your requests are not changed in the process, except to remove the following request headers in order to protect your privacy and anonymity, so that your requests cannot be traced back:

 There is no software to download or install.
 All you need to do is configure your existing client to use our proxy server.